nsc-norway/pipeline/SETUP.md

 Setting up the LIMS for use of these scripts, etc.

+For the overview page, see the SETUP instruction in the monitor/ directory, in addition to the ones given here.

 ## Server

 When slurm client is running on the LIMS servers (OUS): see nsc.py for two lines to add